ansys/pymechanical/doc/source/getting_started/faq.rst

 default, recent Mechanical versions provide a feature flag for scripting in CPython 3.x.
 Mechanical's intuitive user interface for scripting, the **Mechanical Scripting View**, provides script recording, autocomplete, and a snippet library.
-However, it is possible to use this tool in batch mode without the user interface.
+However, it is possible to use this tool in batch mode without the Mechanical user interface.

 PyMechanical
 ^^^^^^^^^^^^